JRKaran7/1000130-KARAN_AMOL_RAJANKAR/README.md

 Finally, the main code is the file where we load the pretrained model and begin detecting real-time poses.
 If there is a faint detected, the model uses PyWhatKit to immediately open WhatsApp and send a message that also includes the last recorded heart rate to the provided number in the code. <br>

 ### Heart Rate Detection
-This system uses the scipy library and signal package to detect the heart rate of a person based on changes in facial colour channels linked to the blood flow.
+This system uses mediapipe and advanced computer vision techniques to detect the heart rate of a person based on changes in facial colour channels linked to the blood flow.
 Now this system is not 100% accurate but is a trial implementation.
 In the main loop, the face detection variable detects the colour intensity of the face in each frame.
 This draws an invisible line around the face that it uses for the calculation.
 Then a low-pass filter is coded that prevents any noise or abrupt changes in colour intensity, thereby smoothening the detection process.
 To minimise fluctuations and save memory storage, only the last 30 recorded frames will be appended to a list whose mean value is calculated to provide the normalised heart rate after every 2 seconds.

 ### Screenshots of the Real Time Detection Code
 ![image](https://github.com/user-attachments/assets/4381b324-14bf-4e3a-aae1-5f22927b35a6)